IT0505/next-netlify-starter/content/home.md

     name: Lil Bub
   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.
     name: Grumpy cat (Tardar Sauce)
+slogan: Discover Our Restaurant
+description1: Discover Our Restaurant
+description2: Discover Our Restaurant
 ---
 Welcome to my awesome page about cats of the internet.